stepci/garph/README.md

 > Garph is currently in Alpha.
 We would love to hear your Feedback on our [Discord](https://discord.gg/gJmS2KGq)

 > **Note**:
-> tRPC-style client for Garph under way and will be released soon, separately
+> tRPC-style client for Garph has arrived!
+See [garph-gqty](https://github.com/stepci/garph-gqty) for more 🚀

 Garph is a GraphQL schema-builder for TypeScript, that aims to deliver tRPC-like Developer-Experience.
 On top of that, Garph provides a GraphQL compability layer and type-safety primitives for any TypeScript project